Cardinals vs. Twins Player Props Betting Odds

 Buxton Stats

-- Buxton has picked up a hit in four straight games.
-During his last five outings he is batting .375 with four doubles, two walks and two RBI.
+- Buxton brings a five-game streak with at least one hit into this contest.
+In his last five games he is batting .412 with five doubles, a walk and two RBI.

 Buxton Recent Games